Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Introduction

 \section{Introduction}

 Despite the very different nature, gauge and gravity theories are known to be intimately related.
-The celebrated AdS/CFT correspondence \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj} shows that a gravity theory in the AdS space can be equivalent to a gauge theory living on the AdS boundary.
-Moreover, the perturbative amplitudes in gauge and gravity theories are also closely linked via the double copy as ``gravity = (gauge theory)$^2$'', realized in various formalisms including the Kawai, Lewellen and Tye (KLT) relations \cite{Kawai:1985xq}, the Bern, Carrasco and Johansson (BCJ) double copy stemming from the color-kinematics (CK) duality \cite{Bern:2008qj, Bern:2010ue}, and the Cachazo, He and Yuan (CHY) formula \cite{Cachazo:2013hca, Cachazo:2014xea}.
-An excellent review about the double copy can be found in \cite{Bern:2019prr}.
+In paricular, the perturbative amplitudes in gauge and gravity theories are related via the double copy as ``gravity = (gauge theory)$^2$'', realized in various formalisms including the Kawai, Lewellen and Tye (KLT) relations \cite{Kawai:1985xq}, the Cachazo, He and Yuan (CHY) formula \cite{Cachazo:2013hca, Cachazo:2014xea} and especially the Bern, Carrasco and Johansson (BCJ) double copy stemming from the color-kinematics (CK) duality \cite{Bern:2008qj, Bern:2010ue} (see \cite{Bern:2019prr} for an excellent review).

-Apart from scattering amplitudes, which involve on-shell asymptotic states only, gauge invariant local operators also play important roles in gauge theories and it is natural to ask: does a consistent double copy picture exist for physical quantities involving local operators?
+Apart from scattering amplitudes that only involve on-shell asymptotic states, gauge invariant local operators also play important roles in gauge theories, and it is natural to ask: does a consistent double-copy picture exist for physical quantities involving local operators?
 Nevertheless, the answer is not obvious at all, since for example, local operators in gravity would break the diffeomorphism invariance.

-In this paper, we make a concrete step towards addressing this question, by realizing both BCJ and KLT double copy for the form factors \cite{Maldacena:2010kp,Brandhuber:2010ad, Bork:2010wf}.
-Form factors are defined as matrix elements between a gauge invariant operator $\mathcal{O}$ and $n$ on-shell states (see \cite{Yang:2019vag} for a recent introduction and review),
+In this paper, we make a concrete step towards addressing this question, by realizing both BCJ and KLT double copy for form factors.
+Form factors (FFs) are defined as matrix elements between a gauge invariant operator $\mathcal{O}$ and $n$ on-shell states \cite{Maldacena:2010kp,Brandhuber:2010ad, Bork:2010wf} (see \cite{Yang:2019vag} for a recent introduction and review),

-where $q=\sum_{i=1}^n p_i$ is the off-shell momentum associated with the operator.
-We find that in realizing the double copy, the inclusion of gauge invariant local operators indeed leads to intriguing new features.
+where $q\ {=}\sum_{i=1}^n p_i$ is the off-shell momentum associated with the operator.
+Although CK duality has been applied to compute high-loop FFs in gauge theories \cite{Boels:2012ew,Yang:2016ear, Lin:2020dyj, Lin:2021kht,Lin:2021qol}, it remains open problems about how to ``double-copy" those results and what the interpretations are in gravity theories.
+In our new double-copy realization, a careful consideration on the operator-induced relations is essential, which reveals several novel features.

-One novel feature is that special \emph{spurious} poles appear in the construction of CK-dual numerators in gauge-theory form factors, and after double copy they become new \emph{physical} propagators in the gravity quantities, \emph{i.e.}
+One intriguing feature is that special \emph{spurious poles} appear in the construction of CK-dual numerators in gauge-theory FFs, and after double copy they become new \emph{physical} propagators in the gravity quantities, \emph{i.e.}